 FIN collaborates with all districts and schools to provide customized services and supports ensuring all students with disabilities have the same educational, social, and future opportunities as their peers.

-The McKay Scholarship Program for Students with Disabilities provides Florida students with special needs the opportunity to attend a participating private school.
+Florida's school choice programs allow parents to choose the best educational setting—public or private—for their child.
+The McKay Scholarship Program for Students with Disabilities provided over 31,000 Florida students with special needs the opportunity to attend a participating private school during the 2018-19 school year.
 The McKay Scholarship Program also offers parents public school choice.
+A parent of an eligible special needs student may choose to transfer the student to another public school.

 The leaders in facilitating public private partnerships to provide assistive technology devices and services that will enable persons with disabilities full participation in all aspects of life.
 AT is any item, piece of equipment, software, or product system that is used to increase, maintain, or improve the function of individuals with disabilities.